silvabyte/ChezWizper/docs/text-injection-setup.md

 **How it works**:
 1. Copies text to system clipboard
+2. Verifies clipboard content was set correctly (with retry)
-2. Simulates Ctrl+V keypress to paste
+3. Simulates Ctrl+V keypress to paste using available tools (ydotool, wtype, or xdotool)
-3. Falls back to manual paste if automation fails
+4. If paste simulation fails, text remains in clipboard for manual paste

+**Note**: ChezWizper automatically falls back to this method if direct text injection (ydotool/wtype) fails.

 ## Distribution-Specific Notes